MailCheck-co/mailcheck.site/src/routes/blog/right-approach-to-email-address-validation/index.md

 ![Email Address Validation](./right-approach-img-1.jpg?format=webp;jpg;png;avif&srcset&width=880)

 Email address validation has been the matter of concern for webmasters, email marketers and online services for years.
 There are many companies offering email validation services developing various tools and approaches to provide advanced solutions for this problem.
-Since this problem and the ways to solve it exist for years we finally can make a right approach to email address verfification once and for all.
+Since this problem and the ways to solve it exist for years we finally can make a right approach to email address verification once and for all.

 ## What Is Email Address Validation?